*I love Ethiopian food. Any bad day can be made good with Ethiopian food.*

 *I love professional football, especially my Philadelphia E-A-G-L-E-S!*

-In an effort for you to get to know me, I will begin blogging weekly, starting in January 2021, about issues impacting the reproductive health community.
-I am aware that I am asking to be a part of some of your lives’ most intimate moments.
-It is important for me to be as transparent as possible to ensure you and your family are matching with the most compatible pregnancy and childbirth professional possible.
-No question is too personal for me to answer, especially if it helps you to be comfortable with me.
+It is important for me to be as transparent as possible to ensure you and your family are matching with the most compatible pregnancy and childbirth professional.
+No question is too personal for me to answer, especially if it helps you to build trust in me.

-My entire adult life has been dedicated to helping pregnant women.
-I am a trained birth doula, postpartum doula, in lactation support, and childbirth education.
-I am also trained in pregnancy options counseling and have worked with pregnant women who were HIV-positive.
-I graduated from Haverford College in 1998 and presently live in Woodstock, Georgia with my partner, 3-year old daughter and my mother.
+My mission is to provide the best emotional, physical and informational support to individuals and families I serve.
+Positive Birthing Solutions provides the following services: birth doula (including virtual services), postpartum doula, lactation support, childbirth education and advocacy.
+My entire adult life, over 20 years, has been dedicated to helping pregnant people and reproductive justice.
+I am also trained in pregnancy options counseling and have worked with clients who are pregnant and HIV+.
+I graduated from Haverford College in 1998 and presently live in Woodstock, Georgia with my partner, 3-years old daughter and my mother.
 I have an awesome 14-year old son who lives in NJ with his father, stepmother and brother.
 I hope you enjoy their birth stories.